Monday 12th May 2014

 In 1937 Mass Observation called for people from all parts of the UK to record everything they did from when they woke up in the morning to when they went to sleep at night on 12th May.
 This was the day of George VI’s Coronation.
 The resulting diaries provide a wonderful glimpse into the everyday lives of people across Britain, and have become an invaluable resource for those researching countless aspects of the era.

-The Mass Observation Archive is repeating this call on 12th May 2014.
-The resulting diaries will be stored in the Archive alongside the 1937 documents.
 May 12th 2014 is likely to be quite an ordinary day, but for those researching, the ‘ordinary’ can often provide extraordinary results.
-Therefore, we would be very grateful if you could document your May 12th 2014 for the future.
+The diaries will be held and used alongside the 1937 documents.
+We would be very grateful if you could document your May 12th 2014 for the future.

-Write as much as you can about what you do, who you meet, what you talk about, what you eat and drink, what you buy or sell, what you are working on, the places you visit, the people you meet, the things you read, see and hear around you and of course what you yourself think.
+Write as much as you can about what you do, who you meet, what you talk about, what you eat and drink, what you buy or sell, what you are working on, the places you visit, the people you meet, the things you read, see and hear around you, how you are feeling and of course what you yourself think.

 How to take part:

 - Diaries should be in electronic form - emails or as email attachments (as word documents or pdfs, preferably)